lamnguyenx/lamnguyenx.github.io/resume.md

 ## Summary

-I’m an AI backend engineer with 6.5 years of experience building speech processing systems that are performant, scalable, and easy to maintain.
+I'm an AI backend engineer with 6.5 years of experience building speech processing systems that are robust, performant, and scalable.
+I strongly believe in writing code that's clean and easy to understand - the kind that makes both myself other developers happy to work with.

 ## Technical Skills